Support at Home Service

 Using the Re Ablement approach, instead of carrying out tasks for you, Re Ablement will work with individuals in order for you to re-learn how to do the sort of activities needed for every day life.

 This will take place, on average, over a six week period during which time your progress will be reviewed on an ongoing basis.
 This may mean the frequency of the support you receive throughout the duration of the Re Ablement program may change from time to time.

 Home Safety Service

-Telecare equipment provides a 24 hour telephone link between the service user and Careline via their 'Lifeline' pendant and other sensors.
+Telecare equipment provides a 24 hour telephone link between the service user and 'Careline' via their 'Lifeline', pendant and other sensors.
 Careline establishes the nature of the problem and, if required, contacts the keyholder or the emergency services.

 Frozen meals delivered to the service user's door.

-Also part of this group of services is a 24-hour service which works directly in partnership with Careline and assists anyone in West Lothian who has fallen, raises an alert through their Telecare equipment or is experiencing a crisis.
+Is a 24-hour service which works directly in partnership with Careline and assists anyone in West Lothian who has fallen, raises an alert through their Telecare equipment or is experiencing a crisis.
 The team will offer short term support in order to enable those in crisis to stay at home.

 The Crisis Care Team can be contacted through Careline on 01506 418784.

 The Crisis Care Team in partnership with the Scottish Ambulance Service have developed a falls pathway which can avoid the need for someone to be taken to hospital.
 The Scottish Ambulance Service will complete an assessment to determine if it is appropriate to leave someone at home with the support of Crisis Care.